farisachugthai/gruvbox_pygments/README.rst

 highlighting blocks of code, and the documentation for this project is highlighted with the `Gruvbox`_ colorscheme.

 Bundled Colorschemes
 --------------------

-One can use :class:`~gruvbox.style.Gruvbox` or :class:`~gruvbox.ptgruvbox.PtGruvbox` in any project that utilizes pygments.
+One can use :class:`~gruvbox.GruvboxStyle`, :class:`~gruvbox.ptgruvbox.PtGruvbox`, and/or in any project that utilizes pygments in addition to providing them as parameters for prompt_toolkit and the ``PromptSession`` class.

 Additional tokens have been provided in the `PtGruvbox` class for users to style a non-IPython prompt-toolkit application.